babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 - Babel v6 assumed everything that it compiled was a module and thus in strict mode (one could argue this is actually a good thing).
 Thus if you tried to run Babel on all your `node_modules` and it encountered something that was a `script` like a jQuery plugin it might cause a lot of issues.
 This is changed in v7 so that it won't always auto inject the `"use strict"` directive unless it actually is a module.
 - React Native has always compiled `node_modules` by default and has probably learned a lot from issues like ^.
-- `preset-env` could have it's own bugs because we use `compat-table` vs. test262.
+- `preset-env` could have its own bugs because we use `compat-table` vs. test262.
 - Browsers themselves can have issues with running native ES6+ code vs. ES5.
 - Question of how do we determine what is "supported": https://github.com/babel/babel-preset-env/issues/54 example of edge case.